noobman21/noobman21/README.md

-- 👋 Hi, I’m @noobman21
+- 👋 Hi, I’m Elliot Mäkelä
 - 👀 I’m interested in creating the logic for functions.
-- 🌱 I’m currently learning Data Science first year at a University.
+- 🌱 I’m currently learning Data Science Second year at a University.
 - 💞️ I’m looking to collaborate on any crypto project.
 - 📫 Reach me on discord.
 Lordkekk#7250